ldbv-by/bav4/README.md

 - Mutation of the same parts of the global state should be done in just one place at the same moment (single source of truth) <br>
 ("At the same moment" means the phase when parts of the application react to an event, e.g. user interaction, initial setup)

-- Common places for mutating state are:
+- Common places for updating global state are:
-  - `MvuElement` implementations
+  - `BaElement` components
   - `BaPlugin` implementations

-- If a mutation of the global state has an event-like character, it should be wrapped in another object.
-This makes it possible to track mutation and avoids a second dispatching in order to "reset" the state.
-For this purpose it's recommended to use `EventLike` in storeUtils.js.
+- If an update of the global state has an event-like character, it's recommended to wrap the payload within another object.
+This makes it possible to track changes and avoids second dispatching in order to "reset" the state.
+For this purpose, you can use use `EventLike` in storeUtils.js

 ## Links